tundish/blathnaid/blathnaid/book/chapters.rst

 He glanced at the locket, and then back at Jack.
 “What is it?
 Quickly!”

 He looked older than the portrait on his notices, and altogether less noble.
-Ingomer hadn't been feeling well lately.
+Ingomer hadn’t been feeling well lately.
 His weakness for Gin had paled his skin.
 Where he had tried to shave, his face was sore and blotchy.

-Here's my Message
+Here’s my Message
 -----------------

 The parade fell silent, and it seemed to Jack that the whole world had hushed too.